carmelvineyard/ManagersAndMorePegboard/README.md

 As of 2/6/2020, the minimum viable product has been up and running for some time: There are buttons with each manager's name that change color when clicked and change back when clicked again.

-But I want this to outlast me at this job, which means I need it to be able to be updated by people who are Not Me.
+For this to outlast me at this job, it'll need a form.

-I need a form.
 I need to generate buttons with id, text, and class from an array.
 I need to be able to update that array.
 And I need to make it all usable by people who don't know about alt+tab.

-This is the challenge I have given myself.

-In the meantime, and when I am done, all one should need to use this code for themselves is to:
-1. Copy code into a Notepad file
-2. Save file as .htm
-3. Open file using Chrome (the only browser I've used so far)

-Final note: as of 2/6/2020, I do not have the state of the buttons being saved into local storage, nor do I really plan to.
-My thinking is to keep the data usage small.
+That is a project for a different repository, as I'm not sure how to do it without using local storage at a minimum.